6110-sp24/6110-sp24.github.io/_pages/syllabus.md

 - We will distribute assignments here and make all announcements via [Piazza][piazza].
 Important announcements will also be made via email.
   - Office hours details will be announced on Piazza.
   - Since lecture dates are not all finalized at the start of the semester, please check the schedule regularly.
-- For all general questions and/or concerns, please post on Piazza.
-If the matter is private, please email the TAs at **TODO TA EMAIL**.
+- For all general questions and/or concerns, please post publicly on Piazza.
+If the matter is private, please post privately on [Piazza][piazza] or email the course staff at <6.110-staff@mit.edu>.

 [piazza]: https://piazza.com/class/ls0no6nhtr817n